gmp26/abba/README.md

 ### Using html

-By default angular-brunch-seed uses jade templates.
+By default abba uses jade templates.
 If you would prefer to use HTML run the command:

 ```
 ./scripts/compile-html.sh